...

 Now that you know what head/helmet shape you need and which size based on your head’s circumference, you can search for helmet styles that you like that are available in the size that’s right for you.

-Helmet Fitting:
+Helmet Fitting

 Through the years engineers have worked to improve the protection offered by helmets and to reduce wind noise caused by wind moving through the helmet.
 This has resulted in the openings on helmets becoming smaller.
 When trying on helmets, pull the chin straps apart and pull the helmet on over the largest part of your head first (which is usually the back of your head).